Image by Reynold Mainse / Design Pics Getty Images

 Eastern Stepped Street

-From the Shiloach Pool head up the flight of wooden steps to the Eastern Stepped Street, an ancient flight of stone steps.
+From the Shiloach Pool, head up the flight of wooden steps to the Eastern Stepped Street, an ancient flight of stone steps.
 The stair pattern – pairs of short steps with a long gap between them – is thought to have been designed for animals, so sacrifices could be led upwards with ease.
 A drainage ditch is located under the steps and it was here that archaeologists found Roman-era coins and pottery, leading historians to believe that the ditch served as a hideout for Jews while the city was being sacked in 70 CE.

 Controversy surrounds many of Jerusalem's ancient sites, but the City of David has especially bitter points of contention.
 Visitors will notice that the site feels like something of a Jewish island amid largely Palestinian neighbourhoods.
-The City of David is managed by Elad, an organisation that promotes tourism to Jerusalem and funds archaeological excavations.
+The City of David is managed by Elad, an organisation founded in 1986 that promotes tourism to Jerusalem and funds archaeological excavations.
 The group promotes the expansion of Israeli settlements into East Jerusalem, so its management of the City of David has many critics.
 Historians have raised doubts, too, about the objectivity with which archaeological discoveries are used to confirm biblical stories.
 Visitors may find the official narrative presented by some of the guides in the City of David to be partial and Jewish-centric.